thebashpotato/slacker/README.md

 `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`

-> This is the compile command, there is a 15 second pause to give time to attach the debugger to the process
+> This is the compile command, there is a 15 second pause to give time to attach the debugger to the process,

-`make clean && bear -- make DEBUG=1 && make embed`
+> while compiled in debug mode, all debugging messages from `swm` will be printed to stdout.

+`make swm-debug`

 ## Maintainers